RobbieHember/fcgadgets/bc1ha/README.md

 - Run scripts that generate derived variables. (~1 hour)

-## LIST OF DERIVED VARIABLES
+## DERIVED VARIABLES
-Additions forthcoming.
+### Planting Compilation
+While it is mandatory to report the spatial geometry of planting for governnment-funded planting post 2017, the spatial geometry for other planting is not necessarily tracked explicitly.
+To reconstruct planting spatial, we sequentially compiled it from 1) spatial geometry when reported in the activity layer of RESULTS; 2) the area within the opening that is classified as "Artificial" in the Stocking Type Class" of the Forest Cover Inventory layer (when the area classified as Artificial is within 10% of the planting area listed in the RESULTS activity layer); 3) a random draw of areas from the spatial geometry for the opening from the OPENING_SVW layer.

+Over 1960-2022, there were two entries in the activity layer of results where the area planted was not reported.
+These are excluded from analysis.

+###

 ## SPARSE SUBSAMPLES
-Prepare sparse inputs at common spatial subsampling resolutions, including 1km, 5km, 10km and 20km.
+Prepare sparse inputs at commonly-used spatial subsampling resolutions, including 1km, 5km, 10km and 20km.
 When models are run at these resolutions, **fcgadgets** will automatically draw on these sparse inputs, which will lower computing time during project development.

 ## License